jzry/scheduler/README.md

 ## The CPU Scheduler
 - The processor selects a process from the ready queue to run
-- Scheduler runs when a running process halts for some reason
+- Scheduler runs when a running process halts to let the next process run
-- Dispatcher is part of the CPU scheduler that actually does the context switching once the new process is selected
+- Dispatcher is part of the CPU scheduler that actually does the context switching from one process to another once the new process is selected
+- Scheduling is the process of assigning processor resources to complete tasks, or processes
+- Preemptive algorithms work more effectively for multitasking systems because they have a built in interrupt which prevents starvation in CPU schedulers, so every process has an equal chance to execute until termination.

 ## Scheduling criteria
 - Scheduling algorithms are trying to achieve the best:
-- CPU Utilization - Keep the CPU as busy as possible so to avoid wasting hardware time
+- **CPU Utilization** - Keep the CPU as busy as possible so to avoid wasting hardware time
-- Throughput - The number of processes completed per time unit
+- **Throughput** - The number of processes completed per time unit
-- Turnaround time - For a given process, how long it takes to execute that process from start to finish
+- **Turnaround time** - For a given process, how long it takes to execute that process from start to finish
-- Waiting time - The amount of time a process is reading without running
+- **Waiting time** - The amount of time a process is reading without running
-- Response time - The time between when a user submits a request and the first output to that user
+- **Response time** - The time between when a user submits a request and the first output to that user

 ## Scheduling Algorithms
-- First come first served
+- **First come first served**: Processes are executed in the order they arrive.
+Not the most efficient way to schedule tasks because certain tasks may run forever.
-- Shortest Job First
+- **Preemptive Shortest Job First**:
-- Round-Robin
+- **Round-Robin**: The scheduler assigns a fixed time unit per process, called a time *quantum*.
+If one process completes within that process it gets terminated, but if it doesn't, it gets rescheduled to the back of the queue.

 ## First Come, First Serve
 Processes are allocated to the CPU and executed in the CPU in the order in which they arrive.